AleksandarBayrev/koa-api-bootstrap/README.md

 * `logTotalHeapOnStartup` - logs total heap used on startup, values => `true` / `false`
 * `minLogLevel` - sets the logger level, values => `0` / `1` / `2`
 * `developerMode` - logs any developer related information (such as callstacks or other predefined stuff you want to hide normally) (if such logs are added)
-* `useCors` - decides whether CORS middleware should be used
 * `useHealthcheck` - decides whether a `/healthcheck` endpoint should be exposed

 ## Note about static file serving